dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ```
 {{< /notice >}}

-Now let's begin the first step to improve the run time.
+Now let's start to improve the inference time.

 ### 🔄 Convert to ONNX
 [ONNX](https://onnx.ai/) is an open and interoperable format for deep learning models.
 It lets us deploy models across different frameworks and devices.

-The key advantage of using ONNX is that it lets us deploy models across different frameworks and devices.
+The key advantage of using ONNX is that it lets us deploy models across different frameworks and devices, and offers some performance gains.

 To convert the model to ONNX format, let's first install `onnx`.